You might feel overwhelmed by UX design. But beginners are achieving success every day. You don't need to be a UX expert to succeed.

 This is called "user-centered design" and it's a deep internal field.
 But it's not technical skills with which designers struggle most.
 It's visualizing the ways in which users want to interact.

 Can you identify with people's contexts, motivations, and emotions?
 If you know your core purpose, you might be closer than you think.
 Successful UX is about helping users realize value right from the start.
+This article, embodying the same sentiment, talks about 7 things beginners should know about UX

 UX is approachable, but you still must prepare.
 If you have a clear mission statement, you're off to a good start.
 Time to identify the elements that make your audience fall in love with your experience.